WTFAcademy/WTF-Ethers/en/01_HelloVitalik/readme.md

 This concludes the first lesson of the WTF Ethers tutorial.
 We introduced `ethers.js` and completed our first program using `ethers`: `HelloVitalik`, which queries Vitalik's wallet balance.

-**Post-Class Assignment**: Substitute Vitalik's address for other addresses (or your address) to query your ETH balance.
+**Post-Class Assignment**: Substitute Vitalik's address for other addresses (or your address) to query the ETH balance.

-**Fun fact**: In Figures 4 and 5, Vitalik's `ETH` balance is different.
-The balance in the first image is `2251 ETH`, while in the second image it becomes `1951 ETH`, a decrease of `300 ETH`.
-In fact, these two images correspond to Vitalik's holdings on `2022.07.30` and `2022.07.31`.
-So, what did Vitalik do with `300 ETH` on that day?

 ## Recommended Readings